 Intro – How to Study Effectively

 This post is aimed at students in higher education.
 For ideas on higher education online courses go to free MOOC.
-This post here is also aimed at adults who need to take on formal studies again for whatever reason.
-I’ll address three practical tips on how to get work done.
+This article here is also aimed at adults who need to take on formal studies again for whatever reason.
+You’ll come along three practical tips on how to get work done.
 Then, you’ll find two more tips on the right mindset.
 Studying is your current work, isn’t it?

 Study Effectively with a Schedule and Stick to it

 A day’s schedule.
 In my final Master’s year I came across this tip on how to study effectively by a friend – and I used it throughout the entire year.
 Here the suggestion: Schedule your day and with some routine you’ll soon know how to study effectively.
 Set a timer following this suggestion.
 Start at any time you choose:

 - 1 hour studying

 - 15 min break (and this feels so long all of a sudden)